vincentmoreschi/ML-Breakout/README.md

     pyenv install 3.7.9
     pyenv global 3.7.9
    ```
+- These commands install python 3.7 and make it so any time you use python it utilizes that version when set to global.

-Follow the below to setup the env
+Follow the steps below to setup the env

 ## py-env
+We setup a pyenv which we will activate any time we need to train models.
 ```
 mkdir python-envs
 python -m venv python-envs/ML-Breakout-env